filiperomero2/ViralUnity/README.md

 # ViralUnity

 ViralUnity is yet another simple tool to perform data quality control and viral genome reference assembly from Illumina paired-end reads.
 It is designed to be effective and easy to use.
+It runs on *nix systems and is able to process complete Illumina MiSeq runs in a couple of hours on a regular laptop.

 ## Installation